-Brown provides a variety of dining services that are designed to meet a wide range of dietary needs, and to bring students together over meals where they can build relationships and exchange ideas.
+Brown provides a variety of dining services that are designed to meet a wide range of dietary needs and to bring students together over meals where they can build relationships and exchange ideas.
 Students may choose from meal options that run the gamut from traditional “all-you-care-to-eat” service to à la carte dining at retail cafés and casual restaurants around campus.
 A list of campus eateries is available at http://brown.edu/food.
 Brown Dining offers two meal options for any isolated (i.e., staying in their room and unable to get to the dining hall) student with flu-like symptoms; check out the Food and Flu info on the Dining website.

 Choosing a plan: Students may choose from 10 meal plans, including Kosher and Halal Plans, that offer various combinations of meals, FlexPlus Points and guest meals.
 FlexPlus Points can be used to purchase food at campus snack bars, coffee carts, and convenience stores.
 Dining Services provides advice to help students Pick the Right Meal Plan for their lifestyle.
 While students who live off campus may participate in any meal plan, an "off-campus plan" provides a modest number of meals and points per semester that enables students to eat some meals in the dining venues -- perhaps making it easier to grab lunch between classes and labs, or to eat with other students and faculty.

 Adding, changing or cancelling plans: Students may add a meal plan at any time.
 Meal plan participation may be cancelled only in the fall.
 Any other changes to meal plans must be made before a deadline.
 Details and deadline dates for each semester are posted on the Dining Services website.